 StrategyCase.com: How is the travel for Oliver Wyman consultants from the UAE?
 Do you travel every week?
 How far?

 Interviewee: I travel every week, usually within the region within a 2h flight radius.

 StrategyCase.com: What are your favorite travel hacks?

-Interviewee: My favourite travel hack is flying to different locations instead of returning to Dubai at the end of the work week and spending a weekend elsewhere, which is possible working in Dubai offices of OW, BCG or McKinsey.
+Interviewee: My favorite travel hack is flying to different locations instead of returning to Dubai at the end of the workweek and spending a weekend elsewhere, which is possible working in Dubai offices of OW, BCG, or McKinsey.

 Interviewee: Powerpoint, Excel, and meetings = 100%

 StrategyCase.com: What’s the typical hours you work during the week and on Friday?
 How about weekend work?

 Interviewee: Sunday to Wednesday I work until 10-11 pm, Thursdays until 6 pm.
 Weekends are from Friday to Saturday, so the week starts on Sunday.
 There is no weekend work.

 StrategyCase.com: How do you unwind during the week and on weekends?